slatedocs/slate/source/index.html.md

 `GET /market/getcurrencies`

 #Coin specific implementations
-There are aditional data that you most provide for certain cryptocurrencies operations.
+There are additional data that you most provide for certain cryptocurrencies operations.

 ## Nem (XEM) withdraws